windows-server-2003/OEIS_calculation/contents/A137432/README.md

 ## Polynomial-time algorithm for the calculation of OEIS A137432
 The sequence [A137432](http://oeis.org/A137432) represents the number of ways to place $n^2$ non-attacking kings on a $2n \times 2n$ cylindrical chessboard.
 Previously, it had the `hard` tag, indicating that the calculation of the sequence is hard, and only the first 31 terms were calculated.
-This document explains an algorithm calculating the $n$-th term of the sequence in $O(n^4)$ multiprecision operations.
+This document explains an algorithm that calculates the $n$-th term of the sequence in $O(n^4)$ multiprecision operations.

 ## Implementation
 An implementation of the algorithm in C++ is provided as `main.cpp` in the same directory. libboost is needed to compile it.